 and Frank Welker

 , to name a few.
-The game focuses on Team Prime (consisting of Optimus Prime, Arcee, Bulkhead, Bumblebee and Ratchet) Jack, Miko and Raf's fight against the Decepticons and there new secret weapon.
+The game focuses on Team Prime (consisting of Optimus Prime, Arcee, Bulkhead, Bumblebee, and Ratchet), Jack, Miko, and Raf's fight against the Decepticons and their new secret weapon.

 The Decepticons have intercepted a large meteor full of Dark Energon approaching the Earth, and the Autobots arrive to try and thwart the Decepticons' plans to use the Dark Energon.
 A massive eruption of power during the battle on the meteor breaks out, and the Autobots become separated from Jack, Miko and Raf, who are monitoring them at base.
 Unknown to the Autobots and the humans, the Decepticons have uncovered Thunderwing, an ancient being that they will use to try to take over the Earth.